mertgoksel/Learning/Regression/README.md

 Notice: Loss function is the function where you apply gradient descent to.
 In this instance it was Sum of Squared Residuals.

 But whatever loss function you may use gradient descent does not change.
-Get the loss function slope, then put a random number in, get the step size for that number, now use old - step size as the new number; repeat till step size is lower than 0.001.
+Get the loss function slope, then put a random number in, get the step size for that number, now use old - step size as the new number; repeat till step size is lower than 0.001 (or another number bigger/smaller, or epoch size..
+It depends on the situation).

+# interpolation
+# road from gradient to adam